-I spied this one in a pile of magazines I was going through in bed last night, and had another look at it.
-(I don't think I had looked at it since I returned here to the UK last May.)
-I just happened to have everything I needed to make this delicious looking recipe and the things I didn't have I thought I could substitute with what I did have and so today I decided to make it for us.
+In our process towards downsizing and clutter clearing I spied this magazing in the spare room cupboard.
+I spent some time going through it, as you would if you were trying to decided to keep something or not.
+I just happened to have pretty much everything I needed to make this delicious looking recipe, and the things I didn't have I thought I could substitute with what I did have, and so today I decided to make it for us.

-It was quick and easy to do and in all truth the day was so sunny and warm I didn't want to spend much time in the kitchen anyways, so it was the perfect recipe for a tasty Monday teatime supper.
+It was quick and easy to do and in all truth I didn't want to spend a ton of time in the kitchen as I have tons of other things I need to be getting on with!

 With lots of meaty chunks of chicken, nice crispy tender vegetables and oodles of colour and texture, not to mention those tasty meatballs, it went down a real for both of us.
 It did make rather a lot, but I have an idea that the leftovers will be just as delicious if not more so.
 I'll probably heat them up in a casserole in the oven, covered with lashings of cheese.
 Mmmm . . . sounds rather good if I don't say so myself.